AyzFizn/SpanishLens/README.md

-How to Open This App on macOS
+# macOS App Setup Guide

-Please follow these steps carefully to run the app on your Mac.
+Follow the steps below to download and run this app on macOS.

+---

-Step 1: Download the File
+## Step 1: Download the File

-Download the file to your computer.
-It will usually go to your Downloads folder.
+Download the file from this repository.
+It will usually be saved in your **Downloads** folder.

+---

-Step 2: Uncompress (Unzip) the File
+## Step 2: Uncompress (Unzip) the File

-Double-click the downloaded file.
+- Double-click the downloaded file.

-macOS will automatically uncompress it into a folder or app.
+- macOS will automatically uncompress it into a folder or app.

+---

-Step 3: Run the App Once
+## Step 3: Run the App Once

-Double-click the app to open it.
+- Double-click the app to open it.

-This is important: macOS will most likely block it and show an error saying the app can’t be opened.
+- macOS will likely block the app and show an error saying it can’t be opened.

-This is normal.
+This is expected behavior and happens because the app is not signed by Apple.

+---

-Step 4: Allow the App in Security Settings
+## Step 4: Allow the App in Security Settings

-Open System Settings (or System Preferences on older macOS versions).
+1. Open **System Settings** (or **System Preferences** on older macOS versions).

-Go to Privacy & Security.
+2. Go to **Privacy & Security**.

-Scroll down until you see a message saying the app was blocked.
+3. Scroll down until you see a message saying the app was blocked.

-Click Allow Anyway.
+4. Click **Allow Anyway**.

-Close Settings.
+5. Close Settings.

+---

-Step 5: Run the App Again
+## Step 5: Run the App Again

-Go back and open the app one more time.
+- Open the app one more time.

-Click Open if macOS asks for confirmation.
+- If prompted, click **Open** to confirm.

 The app should now run normally.

+---

+## Notes
+- This process only needs to be done once.
+- After being allowed, the app will open normally in the future.